TuringLang/SSMProblems.jl/docs/src/index.md

 main objective is to provide a consistent interface for filtering and smoothing algorithms to interact with.

-Consider a standard (Markovian) state space model from[^Murray]:
+Consider a standard (Markovian) state-space model from[^Murray]:
 ![state space model](images/state_space_model.png)

 [^Murray]:
     > Murray, Lawrence & Lee, Anthony & Jacob, Pierre.
 (2013).
 Rethinking resampling in the particle filter on graphics processing units.

-The model is fully specified by the following three distributions:
+The following three distributions fully specify the model:

 - The __initialisation__ distribution, ``f_0``, for the initial latent state ``X_0``
 - The __transition__ distribution, ``f``, for the latent state ``X_t`` given the previous ``X_{t-1}``